Compare Refinance Rates Today

 Non-QM loans

-1. Get a mortgage credit report first.
+1. Review your credit report.
 Check for any red flags or errors impacting your scores.
+That way, you can get your report in tip-top shape before applying for refinance loans.

 An online home value estimator will give you a ballpark idea of your home’s current market value, which is especially important for a cash-out refinance.

-You should refinance with bad credit if you’ll break even on the closing costs before you sell your home.
-You can calculate your break-even point by dividing the total closing costs by the amount you’ll save monthly.
-For example, if you spend $7,500 to save $300 per month, you’ll recoup the costs after 25 months.
-As long as you intend to stay in the home at least that long, the refinance makes sense.
+You should refinance with bad credit only if you’ll break even on the refi closing costs before you sell your home.
+You can calculate your break-even point by dividing the total closing costs by your monthly savings.

 • Reduce your credit card balances.
-For the best scores, don’t charge more than 10% of your total available credit.
+To keep your score at its highest, don’t charge more than 10% of your total available credit.

 • Pay your bills on time.
 Any new late payments will set your credit score back.